-When a construction job wraps up, there will be some documents that will certify a project has come to its end.
+When a construction job wraps up, some documents will certify a project has come to its end.
 These official documents are an important part of the post-construction process.

-Every construction company will have its own terminology when it comes to handing over the reins to the building owner.
+Every construction company will have its own terminology for handing over the reins to the building owner.
 However, what they should all have in common during the closeout process, is that they don’t leave their client hanging.

-After every element of the construction is complete and the owner moves into the facility, the architect should be on call for any issues that occur.
-Of course, they should have planned for any such issues during the pre-planning process, so whatever may occur should not come as a total shock.
+After every construction element is complete and the owner moves into the facility, the architect should call for any issues.
+Of course, they should have planned for any such issues during the pre-planning process, so whatever may happen should not come as a total shock.

-Once the final punch list has been completed, those documents have been signed and issued, a cessation of labor is then filed, when is when the construction project will reach its final completion.
-The owner will make the final payment to the contractor and the job is done.
+Once the final punch list has been completed, those documents have been signed and issued, a cessation of labor is then filed, when the construction project will reach its completion.
+The owner will make the final payment to the contractor, and the job is done.

 Having smart features installed won’t do you any good if you don’t know how to use them.
 A good contractor won’t just install items and leave it up to you to figure it out — they’ll teach you.
 You’ll emerge from the construction with intimate knowledge of your building and be able to relay that knowledge to your employees.

 Most contractors will offer more than just a drawing and a manual to help you with the post-construction phase.
 They should walk you through every aspect of the final building and show you how everything works.
-You’ll learn how to safely use your new building and all of its features.
+You’ll learn how to use your new building and all of its features safely.

 The contractor shouldn’t wipe their hands clean at this point and never be heard from again.
-You should expect for there to be a follow-up meeting to check in on how everything in the building is performing and see if there are any issues that need to be addressed.
-The contractor should be able to stand behind their work and be there to make sure it is of the highest quality.
+You should expect for there to be a follow-up meeting to check in on how everything in the building is performing and see if any issues need to be addressed.
+The contractor should stand behind their work and be there to make sure it is of the highest quality.

 Often, the post-construction phase will be protected by warranty, which owners should take advantage of should there be any issues.
-Contractors should have no issue honoring the warranty if the issue is something that they should have been able to prevent.
-As long as they are able to fix the problem, they should be there to do the work.
+Contractors should have no issue honoring the warranty if the issue is something they should have prevented.
+As long as they can fix the problem, they should be there to do the work.

 And if they can’t, they should send the appropriate subcontractors to get it done.
 The post-construction phase should be as painless as possible and only serves to protect the client.

 Good builders should have plans in place for future expansion as well.
-Often, facilities are built and the business moves in and quickly realizes that they need more space.
-The builder can often plan ahead for such a circumstance, and even be ready should business boom and expansion be required.
-Before the build even begins, during the pre-construction planning stages, your builder should be prepared for these situations and take them into consideration as pre-construction costs.
+Often, facilities are built, and the business moves in and quickly realizes that they need more space.
+The builder can often plan for such a circumstance and even be ready should business boom and expansion be required.
+Before the build even begins, during the pre-construction planning stages, your builder should be prepared for these situations and consider them as pre-construction costs.

 This actually pertains to the builder, not you and your employees.
 Being prepared for turnover within your construction company is something every builder will have to deal with at a certain point in time.
 However, turnover should never affect the quality of work that a builder produces.

 Things tend to change as a facility goes from finished product to used building.
-The demands of the facility may change as the business grows and more space is needed, or certain functions may be required that weren’t before.
+The facility's demands may change as the business grows, and more space is needed, or certain functions may be required that weren’t before.
 During the post-construction phase, your builder should be prepared for any of these adjustments.

-For example, the air conditioning probably won’t be tested if your building is constructed in the winter, and vice versa for your boiler if the construction occurred in the summer.
+For example, the air conditioning probably won’t be tested if your building is constructed in the winter, and vice versa for your boiler if the construction company installed it in the summer.
 Off-season testing should be a part of the post-construction phase to ensure these systems operate correctly when they are needed.